-His major post-retirement activity was documenting the Pallava art at Mamallapuram, and a coffee-table book, is the outcome.
+His major post-retirement activity was documenting the Pallava art at Mamallapuram, and a coffee-table book is an outcome.

 This is landscaping focusing on our heritage and culture.
-Helped setting up a centre for arts and culture, called Sudharsanam, in Pudukkottai.
+Helped set up a centre for arts and culture, called Sudharsanam, in Pudukkottai.